danbev/learning-iot/doc/cortex-m.md

 ![CAN_TX signal image](./img/can-tx-signal.jpg "CAN TX signal image")

-I initially did not notice this signal.
+I initially did not notice this signal but there is a signal on the controller MCU pin.

-So, there is a signal that is sent from the MCU to the transceiver, actually to the second transceiver so the signal is going through the tranceiver that the controller is connected to.
-Could the issue be with the peripheral, the CAN receiver in this case?
+The error I'm seeing in TSR is:
 ```console
 (gdb) x/xt $r6
 0x40006408:	00011001000000000000000000001000